 Today, I stumbled upon yet another utility named "Bootiso", which is also used to safely create bootable USB drive.
 It is actually a BASH script, and is brilliant!
 It has some extra features that helps us to safely create bootable USB devices.
 If you want to be sure you’re targeting the right USB device (and not internal drive), or if you want autodetection of a USB device, you can use bootiso.
-Here is the significant advantages of using this script:
+Here are the significant advantages of using this script:

 - If there is only one USB drive, Bootiso will automatically select it.